Common RV mistakes and how to avoid them

 Book your campground in advance

-This is a sensible move – pulling up to that awesome campground you read about, only to be turned away, is miserable after a long drive.
+This is a sensible move as pulling up to that awesome campground you read about, only to be turned away, is miserable after a long drive.
 It’s important to have a firm plan and (where possible) a reservation, at least for your first night.
-Check online to see whether you can book before you go.
-Some places, including US national parks, now require advance reservations, even at grounds that have been first come, first served.
+Check online to see whether you can book before you go – some places, including national parks, now require advance reservations.

 Choose your spot carefully